Complain directly to the housing association before considering further action.

 You have to wait for 8 weeks after you’ve gone through the housing association’s complaints process.
 Or you can make your complaint through your MP, a local councillor or a tenants' panel without waiting.

 The Ombudsman will decide whether it can investigate your complaint.
 It can't usually help you if there’s a court case about your issue.

 If the Ombudsman upholds your complaint, actions it could take include recommending the housing association:

 - sorts out your problem

 You may be able to use other alternative dispute resolution to settle your complaint if you’re not happy with the Ombudsman's decision or you may have to consider taking legal action.

 Health and safety complaints

 If you’re unsatisfied with your housing association’s response to a complaint about health and safety in your home, you can complain to the:

 - Health and Safety Executive if your housing association landlord won't do gas safety checks

-- council's environmental health department if there is a hazard to health or safety in your home that is the housing association's fault
+- council's environmental health department if there’s a health or safety hazard in your home

 If you need to talk to someone, we’ll do our best to help